kyungjae-lee/engineers-notebook/bootloader/bootloader-commands-formats.md

 | BL_READ_OTP            | 0x5B         | OTP contents                                | Used to read the OTP contents                                |
 | BL_DIS_RW_PROTECT      | 0x5C         | Success or error code (1 byte)              | Used to disable read/write protection on all the sectors of the user Flash (i.e., Restores the default protection state) |

+> BL_GO_TO_ADDR: When entering the target address to the host application, make sure to account for the T-bit setting.
+For example, If the address of the user application's reset handler is 0x08008229, then enter 0x08008228.
+Please see the bootloader source code for more details.

 ## Bootloader Commands Formats